JON CAVAIAN'S EXPERIENCE AS A PRISONER OF WAR AND MEMBER OF THE "PEACE COMMITTEE"

 Sergeant Major, (then SSG Jon R. Cavaiani), TF1AE, MACVSOG.
 Dated: 15 December, 2009

 HONOR BOUND -- American Prisoners of War in Southeast Asia 1961-1973" by Stuart I. Rochester and Fredrick Kiley, Naval Institute Press, Annapolis Maryland, 1998.
 The sources the authors cite for page 562 (and 563) are Grant, "Survivors," Daly and Bergman, "A Hero's Welcome" and Myers, "Vietnam POW Camp Histories."
 This is considered the most definitive work on Prisoners of War during the Vietnam war.
-(Thanks to Louis Girdle for these two pages)
+(Thanks to Louis GIRDLER, for these two pages)

 BLACK PRISONER OF WAR, A CONSCIENTIOUS OBJECTOR'S VIETNAM MEMOIR, by James A Daly and Lee Bergman, University Press of Kansas